 HONEYMOON// A Weekend in Melbourne //

-Be it your honeymoon, wedding dress girls trip or just a weekend away.
-There is no shortage of guides to Melbourne you could check out this one or this one so rather then try to tell you everything you need to see we are listing the 5 Foodie places we found that are worth a visit as well as a list of recommendations that might already be on your radar (for good reason).
+Be it your honeymoon, wedding dress girls’ trip or just a weekend away, there are no shortage of guides to Melbourne.
+You could check out this one or this one so rather then trying to tell you everything you need to see, we are listing the 5 Foodie places we found that are worth a visit as well as a list of recommendations that might already be on your radar (for good reason).
 If we missed any please let us know, we will be back!

 Lune Croissant - Mid Morning Goodness

 We had three recommendations for this place so it was top of our list.
 You can smell the croissants from way down the street and spot the hipsters about the same time too.
 Apparently, if you go in the morning expect to be met by a queue of butter loving locals.
 We went in the early afternoon and managed to avoid the crowds and still score one of their famous pastries.
 Purpose built for croissants, this warehouse is becoming more and more well known, so expect to spend $10 on one of these bad boys.
 Open Tuesday to Wednesday from 7.30 - 3ish so grab a morsel and wander the hip streets of Fitzroy